georgescutelnicu/CharFlow/README.md

 ### Character-Level Language Model for Pet Names

 This is a character-level language model trained on a pet names dataset.
 Given the first three characters of a word, the model predicts the next character in the sequence.
 The goal of this project is to generate new pet names that fit within the same style as the original dataset.
-This project is inspired by the Andrej Karpathy's Makemore project
+This project is inspired by the Andrej Karpathy's [[MAKEMORE]](https://github.com/karpathy/makemore/) project

 ### Dataset
 The dataset used for training this model is a collection of almost 14k unique pet names.
 The dataset file is included in the repository as names.txt.